-In short, if you are new to the investment world, I would recommend opening accounts in discount broker such as Zerodha so that you can save lots of brokerages.
+In short, if you are planning to enter the stock market world (or even an existing participant), I would recommend opening accounts in this discount broker “Zerodha” so that you can save lots of brokerages.

 Why should you open a demat and trading account at Zerodha?